IllinoisLegalAidOnline/ilao-documentation/docs/source/content_style_guide.rst

 ----------------
 Contractions are acceptable when used for plain language.
 Do not use informal contractions.

+Formal contractions include: can't, won't, shouldn't.
+They use a single apostrophe.
+Informal contractions include: gonna, watcha, wanna.
+They do not use a single apostrophe.

 And/Or
 ----------
 Do not use "and/or" where it will cause confusing ambiguity.
 Use it sparingly if it avoids confusion between two or more equally viable options.